After Losing PA Gerrymander Battle, GOP Rep. Costello Won’t Seek Reelection

 The Democratic front-runner, Chrissy Houlahan, fits the Conor Lamb mold: the political newcomer is an Air Force veteran, MIT grad, and businesswoman.
 Houlahan has already raised more than $1 million and secured the endorsement of a number of Democratic leaders.

-After former vice president Joe Biden campaigned for Lamb, the Democrat who narrowly won in a conservative Pittsburgh-area district two weeks ago, he predicted, “If [Lamb] wins, you’re probably going to see another half-dozen Republicans say they’re not running again.”
+After former vice-president Joe Biden campaigned for Lamb, the Democrat who narrowly won in a conservative Pittsburgh-area district two weeks ago, he predicted, “If [Lamb] wins, you’re probably going to see another half-dozen Republicans say they’re not running again.”

 Costello is the 24th House Republican, and the first since Lamb’s win, to announced that they are retiring from Congress at the end of the term and not seeking higher political office.
 Democrats need to pick up 23 seats to win the chamber.